 "For it is by grace you have been saved, through faith, and this not from youselves, it is the gift of God--not by works, so that no one can boast.
 For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do " (Eph.
 2:8,9).

 I believe there can be nothing added onto beliving, such as believe and be baptised, i.e., water baptism, or believe and repent, i.e., express sorrow for sins, or believe and obey, i.e., follow commands of scripture, or believe and confess, i.e., make an altar call, etc. All of the forgoing are either misinterpreted or taken out of context when applied to salvation and are a form of what is called Lordship Salvation.

 NOTHING but belief in Christ as our Savior is necessary to qualify us as one of His kids.
-AFTER one believes then the Holy Spirit comes to indwell the believer and starts working in our lives convicting us of sin, the need to get baptised, etc.,--not before.
+AFTER one believes then the Holy Spirit comes to indwell the believer and starts working in our lives convicting us of sin.
 Good works will result FROM a true saving faith AFTER one is saved.

 I believe in a Pre-Trib Rapture

-I believe that the Rapture can occur at any time (there are no propecies that need to be fulfilled before the rapture), and when this happens the Tribulation will start and after 7 years Christ will return to judge all those who have rejected him as Messiah.
-The way this world is heading that won't be too far off.
+I believe that the Rapture was a mystery revealed only to the Apostle Paul (which means none of the Old Testament Prophets saw it coming).
+It can occur at any time (there are no propecies that need to be fulfilled before the rapture), and when this happens the Tribulation will start and after 7 years Christ will return to judge all those who have rejected him as Messiah.
+The way this world is heading today that can't be too far off.